Stonebank/SudukoSolver-Old/README.md

 3. Paste screenshot in resources/image/board.png
 4. Follow instructions in console

+# NOTE:
+* The Sudoku solver, as of 16/04/2022, will not always guarantee a solution.
+This will improve overtime as more development is put into it.

+# TO-DO:
+* proper image processing

-This application has been tested with www.sudoku.com and on Windows 10.
+This application has been tested with www.sudoku.com and on Windows 11.